Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Zero-shot Nash convergence

+The proofs of Theorem~\ref{thm:zero_shot_nash_final} and Corollary~\ref{cor:psbr_zero_shot_nash} are deferred to Appendix~\ref{app:omitted_proofs}.
+For the sparse simulation menus used in our applications, Appendix~\ref{app:retained_menu_identification} shows that the needed concentration premise follows from deterministic hard refutation on the finite menu.
+The richer engineering rollout menu may be broader; our identification claim is only for the sparse appendix menu.

-The main theoretical results, Theorem \ref{thm:zero_shot_nash_final} and Corollary \ref{cor:psbr_zero_shot_nash}, may seem counter-intuitive: if each agent is learning, then what each agent is trying to predict is itself changing over time, so why should behavior ever stabilize?
+The main abstract theorem, Theorem \ref{thm:zero_shot_nash_final}, together with the PS-BR corollary \ref{cor:psbr_zero_shot_nash}, may seem counterintuitive: if each agent is learning, then what each agent is trying to predict changes over time, so why should behavior ever stabilize?
 This concern is valid for many myopic learning models, where the learner treats the opponent as having a fixed action distribution even though the opponent is also adapting.
 The promise of Bayesian learning \citep{kalai1993rational} is that, under a suitable grain-of-truth condition, agents' \emph{posterior predictive} forecasts about future play can nonetheless become accurate (merge) along the realized path.
 In repeated games, the correct object of inference is not a fixed action, but the opponent's \emph{repeated-game strategy}: a fixed contingent plan (mapping histories to actions) that may be highly nonstationary.
 In particular, even if an opponent updates beliefs and changes its period-by-period best response, once its prior, update rule, and decision rule are fixed from time 0, its behavior defines a single mapping $f_{-i}:H\to\Delta(A_{-i})$ (hence a fixed repeated-game strategy in our sense).
 Agents' beliefs change because they refine uncertainty about this fixed mapping (and its on-path implications), not because the mapping is being rewritten exogenously over time.

 Indeed, our main results do \emph{not} require that posteriors over opponent strategies literally stop moving.
 Instead, they require on-path stabilization in two weaker senses:

 \begin{enumerate}[leftmargin=*] \item \textit{Stability of forecasts (predictive merging).} Under the grain-of-truth condition (Assumption~\ref{ass:grain_of_truth}), Bayesian updating implies that, along $\mu^f$-almost every realized history $h^t(z)$, the agent's \emph{posterior predictive} distribution over future play becomes close to the true continuation distribution (formalized later by Definition~\ref{def:learn_predict_path} and Lemma~\ref{lem:absolute_cont_predict}).
 Importantly, this can happen even if the posterior over \emph{strategy labels} does not concentrate: distinct strategy hypotheses may be observationally equivalent \emph{on the realized path}, and any remaining disagreement can persist only on counterfactual histories that are not reached. \item \textit{Stability of (approximate) best responses.} Once an agent's predictive belief about continuation play is accurate on-path, playing an $\varepsilon$-best response to that belief is also nearly optimal against the true continuation play.
 Moreover, best-response \emph{sets} need not vary wildly: when the payoff gap between the best action and the runner-up is nontrivial, small changes in beliefs do not change which continuation strategies are $\varepsilon$-optimal.
 This is exactly why our RR definition imposes only \emph{asymptotic} on-path $\varepsilon$-consistency (Definition~\ref{def:rr}), rather than requiring perfect best-response optimality at every time and every counterfactual history. \end{enumerate}